axelayala1988/ace/Readme.md

     ```
 9. Dynatrace Operator installation fails with "Error: Cluster already exists: ...": If you ever had a cluster created before please remove it from https://<dynatrace tenant>/#settings/kubernetesmonitoring;gf=all

-## Accessing ace-box dashboard
+## Accessing ACE Dashboard
-At the end of the provisioning, the ACE dashboard can be accessed in the browser by navigating to `http://dashboard.192.168.50.10.nip.io`.
-It contains all the information and all the links to access the installed services.
+At the end of the provisioning, an ACE Dashboard gets created with more information on how to use the ACE-BOX.
+Check out [ACE Dashboard](Dashboard.md) for more details.

 ## SSH into the box
 Inside the `microk8s` folder, execute `vagrant ssh` to gain access to the VM